Showing posts with label Driving - Racers. Show all posts

 Did you know?

-The new Lotus Esprit actually works on the Atari ST and features sky rasters, faster gameplay, and more.
-The only caveat is the requirement of 1MB RAM and also a Blitter Chip (check the Options menu in GEM if you're unsure!).
-All Mega STs meet these requirements, and late-model STFMs have an empty socket...
+Lotus Esprit also works on the Atari ST and features sky rasters, faster gameplay, and more.
+The only caveat is the requirement of 1MB RAM and a Blitter Chip (check the Options menu in GEM if you're unsure!).
+Mega STs meet the requirements, and late-model STFMs have an empty socket.
 Feeling tempted to upgrade?

-Worried that you don't have a working floppy disk at hand?
-Well, the download is compatible with floppy disk replacements and can also run off a hard drive/ultrasatan using programs like Floppy Image Runner.
-Check that out!
+Worried that you don't have a working floppy disk?
+Well, the download is compatible with floppy disk replacements and can also run off a hard drive/ultrasatan using programs like Floppy Image Runner (check that out).
+Also, the 16MHz Mega STe is supported - hold down the SHIFT key at bootup.
+Also, if you're missing the peculiar YM sound effects, then press the ALT key at bootup to disable the DMA samples.

-Check it out, I made the high score table.
-Honest, I swear I did... ahem!!
+Check it out, I made the high score table!!

 Preview Release Timeline Updates (for reference)

-I've made a few video recordings to flaunt the features of each release.
-All credit to Jonathan Thomas, Jamie Hamshere & Masteries (DMA audio) for all their hard work with each new release.
-Don't worry, the fantastic chip music remains an option, and the STe's DMA playback has no negative effect on the framerate.
+I've made a few video recordings to flaunt the features of each beta release.
+All credit to Jonathan Thomas, Jamie Hamshere & Masteries for all their work with each version.
 Great work, lads, keep it up!!

 For reference, here are the links from each development build I have received: